 But it's always been a team effort at CB Performance, with Rick's sister, Susie Tomlinson Canvasser joining the company in 1984 to run the accounting department.
 Rick assumed duties as President of the company in 1995, and Bob worked until 2006, when he retired due to health issues.
 But you can rest assured that he still stops by the office any day of the week, just to check in.

 While truly a family run company, a big part of CB Performance's success has been surrounding themselves with a team of employees that works hard to ensure that the business runs as efficiently as possible.
-Over the year that team has included Pat Downs, Kevin Lewis, Anthony De La Torre, Ramon Sapien, and many others in the CB Performance Team.
+Over the years that team has included Kevin Lewis, Ramon Sapien, and many others in the CB Performance Team.
 But without the vision of Bob Tomlinson, CB Performance would have never become what it has today - a leader of new product design and Development.
 According to Rick Tomlinson, "Our Motto is to look to the future with new products to help the VW enthusiast.
-We are an orignal company with a original name and products."
+We are an original company with a original name and products."